 The first overwater bungalows in the world were built in the Islands of Tahiti in 1967, on Raiatea, by three Americans who had moved there, opened hotels, and wanted to give guests direct access to the lagoon.
-More were soon built at hotels on Moorea and Bora Bora, and voila—a lasting travel trend was born.
+More were soon built at hotels on Moorea and Bora Bora, and voila, a lasting travel trend was born.

-But finding a simple bungalow stilted over the water seems impossible now—overwater options have evolved into palatial, highly designed suites with infinity pools and private terraces, coupled with promises to provide, plan, and create any experience for guests.
+But finding a simple bungalow stilted over the water seems impossible now.
+Overwater options have evolved into palatial, highly designed suites with infinity pools and private terraces, coupled with promises to provide, plan, and create any experience for guests.
 You can even sleep underwater in one!
 (See Conrad Maldives Rangali Island below.)

-In fact, now the Maldives, a nation of more than a thousand tiny islands south of India and Sri Lanka, is home to many of the best overwater bungalows in the world and quick access to the warm waters of the Indian Ocean.
+The Maldives, a nation of more than a thousand tiny islands south of India and Sri Lanka, is home to many of the best overwater bungalows in the world and quick access to the warm waters of the Indian Ocean.

-AFAR's picks for the dreamiest overwater bungalows start in Belize and Sweden, head to the Maldives, and go around the world—including surprising options in Cambodia and Malaysia.
+AFAR’s picks for the dreamiest overwater bungalows start in Belize and Sweden, head to the Maldives, and go around the world, including surprising options in Cambodia and Malaysia.

 For an easier getaway from most American cities, Cayo Espanto—just off the coast of Belize in Ambergris Caye—has six beachfront villas and an extra-special one-bedroom bungalow with a private dock.
 Luxury travel company Scott Dunn recommends it especially for the world-class scuba diving experiences in the Belize Barrier Reef, second in size only to Australia’s Great Barrier Reef.
 If scuba isn’t your thing, try the snorkeling, fly fishing, jungle trips, and tours of Mayan ruins for a bit of historic context.